openmodels/spawning-dataset/README.md

 ### If you want to reproduce the Spawning ProCreator spreadsheet

+1. Merge the FishBase and SCRFA spawning records: Run the `code/prelim/spawning-merge.R` script.
+This generates a file `outputs/spawning-records.csv` which should be moved to `inputs/spawning-records.csv` for the next step.

-1. Geocode spawning region names: Set `source = 'arcgis'` in `code/prelim/geocode.py` and run the script; then set `source = 'geonames'` and run the script again.
+2. Geocode spawning region names: Set `source = 'arcgis'` in `code/prelim/geocode.py` and run the script; then set `source = 'geonames'` and run the script again.
 This script produces geocoded result files names `localities-arcgis.csv` and `localities-geonames.csv`.
 Move these to the `inputs/` directory.

-2. Run the `code/prelim/spawning-geoprep.R` script, which constructs the raw Spawning ProCreator spreadsheet into `outputs/master.csv`.
+3. Run the `code/prelim/spawning-geoprep.R` script, which constructs the raw Spawning ProCreator spreadsheet into `outputs/master.csv`.
 This can then be imported into Excel or Google Sheets for filling out the Verdict column.

+4. When the Spawning ProCreator spreadsheet is prepared (the Verdict and other columns are manually entered), save the result as a CSV file at `inputs/Master Spawning ProCreator.csv`.